Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

 ## Post Sanity check

+To verify the set up, we have to check the following:

+* If the Packet Forwarder is receiving device data
+* If the ChirpStack Gateway Bridge is receiving data from the packet-forwarder
+* If ChirpStack Gateway Bridge is publishing the data to the MQTT broker

 All logs are written to /var/log/chirpstack-gateway-bridge/chirpstack-gateway-bridge.log.
 To verify that the GW bridge is receiving data from the packet forwarder, view and follow this logfile depending on your system:
 * init.d
 ```sh